 These include the Network Entry Agreement, the Adoption Agreement and the Construction Agreement.
-All of these documents can be downloaded from our biomethane website - biomethane.northerngasnetworks.co.uk
+The Network Entry Agreement can be downloaded from our biomethane website biomethane.northerngasnetworks.co.uk

 Stage 5: Construction and completion

 It's time to make your plans a reality.
 Depending on the agreed design solution, the construction work may need to be carried out by an NGN appointed contractor (e.g. if you are connecting to a high pressure main) or an approved provider of your choosing.